Nolo Pleas for DUI Charges in Georgia

 A nolo plea is short for “nolo contendere” which means no contest.
 A nolo plea is an option for drivers instead of pleading guilty or not guilty.
 A plea of nolo allows a person to close their case without admitting guilt.
 You will still be punished like you did plead guilty, but when used appropriately, you can avoid receiving points on their license.
-Nolo pleas can only be used once every five years.
-Please note that nolo pleas can only be used by drivers 21 years of age or older.
+A nolo plea can only be used to avoid points being assessed for a moving violation once every 5 years.

 When Should You Use a Nolo Plea in Georgia?

 Nolo pleas are best used for offenses that result in points on your motor vehicle record.
 Offenses that nolo pleas are usually used for include speeding, following too closely, failure to maintain lane, no proof of insurance, and possession of marijuana.
 Since you can only use nolo once every five years, it is critical that you choose when you use it very sparingly.

 As Georgia Traffic Ticket Lawyers, we urge you to contact us before choosing to plead nolo in court.
 There have been countless times where we have been able to work out a better deal for our clients than if they had used their nolo plea.